merenlab/merenlab.org/_posts/anvio/2019-10-07-getting-help.md

 # Getting help from anvi'o

 The purpose of this section is to introduce you to resources from which you can get **online or offline help to better use anvi'o by yourself**, without reaching out to another person.

+## Browse anvi'o programs and artifacts online

+Please visit [this page](/software/anvio/help/) for online help for anvi'o programs and artifacts.

 ## Query anvi'o programs offline